Liabilities under ASC 852-10

 Total liabilities subject to compromise

 If the allowed claim is later adjusted by the Court on December 15 to a revised allowed claim amount of $70, the reporting entity would present the allowed claim at $70 in its December 31 balance sheet.
-The adjustment would be recorded as a reorganization item in the statement of operations.
+The $30 adjustment would be recorded as a reorganization item in the income statement for the period ended December 31.
 Reorganization items are discussed later in this chapter.

 Figure BLG 3-3 illustrates the changes that a prepetition liability may encounter as the bankruptcy proceeding evolves.